Another cougar sighting in Grenville, QC

 The Outdoors Guy

-11 thoughts on “Another cougar sighting in Grenville, QC”
+11 Replies to “Another cougar sighting in Grenville, QC”

 1. In January 2010 I was on my way to work about 6:30 am and saw a Cougar run across highway 417 at Moodie Drive in Ottawa.
 Co workers and my wife chuckled at me for years in disbelief.
 Then my wife saw one between Carleton Place and Beckwith.
 She doesn’t laugh at me anymore.
 Haha